 What Type of Meat is Best For This Beef Barbacoa Recipe?

 The meat from the shoulder region of the animal is a fantastic choice.
 Depending on your supermarket, it may be sold as shoulder, clod, or chuck roast.
-The good news is that although this cut is one of the most inexpensive ones available, the low and slow cooking method makes incredibly tender.
+The good news is that although this cut is one of the most inexpensive ones available, the low and slow cooking method makes it incredibly tender.
+One bite of this meat and you are going to think this is one of your favorite beef recipes that you have tried recently.

 How to Serve This Chipotle Barbacoa Recipe

-One of the best things about barbacoa meat is its versatility.
+The best part of Chipotle barbacoa meat is its versatility, no matter how you serve it, you are going to have a delicious meal.
 Sure, you can serve it in a taco or burrito or on top of a salad as they do it at Chipotle Mexican Grill, but you don’t have to limit yourself.
 Try having beef barbacoa over rice, using it for a Mexican-inspired cheesesteak sandwich, or even on top of a pizza!

 Tips For Cooking, Serving, and Storing Chipotle Mexican Grill’s Barbacoa Meat